Timer/jocse-paper/paper.md

 The first natural step to parallelizing computation is to inspect utilizing multiple cores (or threads) simultaneously on the machine.
 This can be done by running multiple instances of the program, or by implementing code which takes advantage of multiple cores.
 Analyzing the program reveals a handful of potential places for parallelization.
 There are many loops which perform actions which are independent from one another, such as matrix calculations.
 Operations like these tend to lend themselves best to CUDA, however, due to the way the matrices are architected, CUDA may not be applied.
 Matrices in the program consist of a 2-dimensional array of pointers instead of a primitive data type.
 Because of this, each pointer must be resolved before being copied to the CUDA card which effectively removes all the benefit of using CUDA in the first place.
+This problem could be mitigated by storing the matrices as a 2-dimensional array of a primitive data type, however, would require substantial refactoring of the program and its functionality.
+This refactoring would require resources which exceed that of which were allocated for this research.

 TODO: explain why MPI was not used
 TODO: explain how processors were tested